HYM MEMBERSHIP GUIDELINES

 (Please ensure that shirts have enough material over tops of trousers/skirts to preserve modesty when seated.
 This ‘modesty’ request also applies to skirt length.)

 Boys: black shirt; black trousers; black shoes (not trainers); black socks

 (Shirts should be tucked into trousers)

 All members (except for HP) will need a Highland Young Musicians Tartan tie – the opportunity to buy one will be given when information regarding the concert weekend is sent out.

 DRUMMERS – Highland Pulse drummers will be advised

 The end of the day is made much easier if every member helps clear rehearsal areas and ensures that we leave Millburn as we found it (also making sure that all personal belongings and music are taken away).

-Members returning on coach transport should make their way to the appropriate coach and passenger lists will be checked prior to departure – if plans have changed and members are NOT returning on one of our coaches, parents and members have been asked to inform Norman of this earlier in the weekend so that we know exactly who is on each coach and also so that the coaches can leave as quickly as possible.
+Members returning on coach transport from rrehearsals should make their way to the appropriate coach where passenger lists will be checked prior to departure – if plans have changed and members are NOT returning on one of our coaches, parents and members have been asked to inform Norman of this earlier on the Saturday so that we know exactly who is on each coach and also so that the coaches can leave as quickly as possible.
 Failure to notify of return transport changes wastes an incredible amount of time and energy searching for members who can already be on their way home independently – but coaches should be allowed to go once every effort to confirm any changes have been made.